yannloosli/karmyc/README.md

 Karmyc Core is a React library that empowers you to build complex and interactive layouts with ease.
 It provides a robust set of tools for creating, managing, and customizing workspace areas in your application.
 Whether you're building a feature-rich IDE, a creative tool, or a dashboard, Karmyc Core offers the flexibility to design dynamic user interfaces.

 ### Demo
-A comprehensive demo is available [here](https://yannloosli.github.io/karmyc) showcasing Karmyc Core's key features:
+A comprehensive demo is available [here](https://yannloosli.github.io/karmyc) showcasing Karmyc Core's key features.

-#### Interactive Features
-- **Layout Management**: Try dragging areas to rearrange them, and resize them by dragging their borders
-- **Multi-Space Support**: Create and switch between different spaces, each with its own state
-- **Color Picker**: A practical example of a `LEAD`/`FOLLOW` relationship
-- **Drawing Area**: Demonstrates custom area implementation with interactive features
-- **History**: Test the undo/redo functionality with the history area
-- **Keyboard Shortcuts**: View and test the available keyboard shortcuts
-- **Debug Area**: Monitor the internal state of the application

-#### Technical Examples
-The demo's source code (in the `demo` folder) serves as a practical reference for:
-- Implementing custom area types
-- Setting up spaces and shared state
-- Configuring keyboard shortcuts
-- Adding toolbars and context menus
-- Managing layouts and area relationships

 ## Features
-- **Modular Layouts**: Create and arrange areas in flexible row/column configurations
+- **Modular Layouts**: Create and arrange areas in flexible row/column configurations.
-- **Customizable Areas**: Build any type of area with your own React components and logic
+- **Customizable Areas**: Build any type of area with your own React components and logic.
-- **Drag & Drop**: Intuitive drag-and-drop interface for rearranging and resizing areas
+- **Drag & Drop**: Intuitive drag-and-drop interface for rearranging and resizing areas.
-- **State Management**: Integrated state management for layouts and areas
+- **State Management**: Integrated state management for layouts and areas using Zustand.
-- **Multi-Space Context**: Group areas into "Spaces" to share context or operate independently
+- **Multi-Screen Support**: Open areas in new browser windows and manage multiple workspaces.
-- **Undo/Redo**: Built-in history management for layout changes
+- **Undo/Redo**: Built-in history management for layout changes.
-- **Extensible Plugin System**: Enhance functionality with custom plugins
+- **Extensible Plugin System**: Enhance functionality with custom action handlers and validators.
-- **Dynamic Toolbars**: Add toolbars and buttons associated with specific area types
+- **Dynamic Toolbars**: Add toolbars and buttons associated with specific area types.
-- **Keyboard Shortcuts**: Define global or area-specific keyboard shortcuts
+- **Keyboard Shortcuts**: Define global or area-specific keyboard shortcuts.
-- **Multi-Screen Support**: Open areas in new browser windows
+- **Built-in Layouts**: Provide a selection of layouts that users can load.

 ## Quick Start